 From the Preakness to the Remount Services

-One of those Thoroughbreds was 1918 Preakness winner Jack Hare Jr. Although, this 3-year-old colt was one of two winners of the second jewel that year.
+One of those Thoroughbreds was 1918 Preakness division two winner Jack Hare Jr. Although, this 3-year-old colt was one of two winners of the second jewel that year.

 In 1918 due to an increase in the purse and thus, entries, the Preakness was split into two divisions.
 Jack Hare Jr. won the second division while War Cloud (GB), who never participated in the Remount Services, won the first division.
 War Cloud would stand at Claiborne until his death in 1923 from a broken leg.
 But this is Jack Hare Jr.’s story.

 Jack Hare Jr. (1915-1929), bred by William E. Walsh, was sired by Marathon out of the mare Moonet, a daughter of Donald A. Owned by Colonel William E. Applegate, Jack Hare Jr. was under lease to R. T. Wilson, Jr., when he won the 1917 Grab Bag Handicap.
 He was initially trained by R. F. Campbell but was moved to Frank Weir by August 1917, later moving to the barn of Kay Spence.

 Initially campaigned as a selling plater at age two, Jack Hare Jr. was widely considered to be one of the better juveniles of the year by the end of the 1917 season.
 He was not a great horse, but his tenacity made him a great favorite with Eastern fans who enjoyed seeing a “pony” take down much bigger rivals in good races.
 A small brown horse, Jack Hare Jr. was built like “a miniature bulldog” according to the New York Times of July 12, 1918, but was speedy and game.
 He was a front runner by preference and was an excellent weight carrier in spite of his small size.